SBU-MoCA/Aletheia-edge/README.md

 ```
 where 'devname' is the device's name and can be obtained by running command (iw dev) to get list of all possible devices

--Please ensure name of the device is correctly placed in ADF.txt before running and building the code.
+- Please ensure name of the device is correctly placed in ADF.txt before running and building the code.

 To build Aletheia-edge binary and use live-capture mode, please run the following commands:
 ```